-While I love using beautiful organizing containers and bins, sometimes time, budget, or space don’t allow for them.
-If that’s the case, I am pretty sure you might have something around your house you could use.
+While I love using beautiful organizing containers and bins, sometimes time, budget or space don’t allow for them.
+If that’s the case, I am pretty confident you have something around your house that you could use.

 While I love using wood hangers, sometimes the investment just isn’t feasible for your entire wardrobe.
 That’s perfectly fine!
 Just use what you have.
 The biggest thing about organizing your closet is to make sure that you can see all your clothes, you can easily access all your clothes, and that you feel good about every item you own.
 That’s how you will be able to keep and maintain an organized closet!!